Legacy Gent

 Watch: a rundown of standout watches for men over 40, affordable to luxury.

 A watch is one pillar of looking intentional, not the whole building.
 It works best alongside clothes that fit — start with dressing better after 40 and a timeless wardrobe that never dates.
 Round out the details with the right shoes and a signature scent, and the whole picture clicks.
 If you want specific picks I stand behind, see the Recommended Gear page.
-For an even broader survey across budgets, Men’s Health keeps a running roundup.
+For a broader survey across budgets, Men’s Health keeps a running roundup.

 About the Author

-Greg
+Greg T.

-Greg
+Greg T.

 Greg is the founder and editor of Legacy Gent.
 A father of two teenagers and married for 23 years, he holds three degrees including an MBA, and writes about the things he is actually living: staying fit in his 40s, keeping a long marriage strong, and building a meaningful next chapter without the cliches.